pengzhao-life/CarND-Capstone/README.md

 The code for `Waypoint Updater Node` and `Waypoint Follower Node` are mainly from the course walkthrough.

 For the traffic light detection, a pre-trained model `ssd_mobilenet_v1_coco` from [TensorFlow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) was used.
-It works well for the simulator test as the videocast in youtube as above.
+It works well for the simulator test as the video above.

 To speed up, the detection was applied only when the stop line is within close distance (i.e. 100 meters).
 In addition, every 3 images were skipped, and only the every 4th image was used to detection.